 The new 5G wireless devices also have 4G LTE capability, as the new networks use 4G for initially establishing the connection with the cell, as well as in locations where 5G access is not available.
 5G can support up to a million devices per square kilometer, while 4G supports only up to 100,000 devices per square kilometer.

 Small Wireless Facilities Deployment Act:

 The Small Wireless Facilities Deployment Act (the “Act”), 50 ILCS 840/1 et seq., which was signed into law on April 12, 2018, as Public Act 100-0585, provides the regulations and process for permitting and deploying small wireless facilities within rights-of-way and on private property throughout Illinois (excluding Chicago).
 Small wireless facilities, also known as a “small cell,” are most often attached to utility or other poles.
-This Act imposes certain additional requirements on municipalities, including The Village of Western Springs.
+This Act imposes certain additional requirements on municipalities, including the Village of Clarendon Hills.

 Information about the legislative sponsors of the Small Wireless Facilities Deployment Act – which is designated as Public Act 100-0585 and can be found under the “100th General Assembly” and “SB 1451” – are below:

 Sen. Terry Link - Bill Cunningham - Donne E. Trotter - John J. Cullerton, Jil Tracy, and Michael E. Hastings

 Rep. Kelly M. Burke - Peter Breen - Mike Fortner - Fred Crespo - Robert Martwick and William Davis